Tiny Objects, Big Ideas

 Some of the oldest depictions of political procedures in the Museum are found on tiny coins that date from the Roman Republic.
 The coin depicted here actually shows the process of voting: a voter is being handed a tablet, where he will write the initials of his preferred candidate, and the other is dropping his marked tablet into a container to be counted.

 I have been using the gendered pronoun “he” deliberately in most of this article because, unfortunately, the objects in our collections do mostly represent the political experiences of men, who for so much of world history have been the only people who could hold formal political power as officials, candidates, and voters.
 The British woman who wore this little square brooch a century ago had been imprisoned for her actions as a fighter for the right to vote.
-The pin is a badge of honor and sacrifice, and a mark of just how difficult it was to create space for even a small proportion of women to participate officially in the political system.
+The pin is a badge of honor and sacrifice.
+It is a mark of just how difficult it was to create space for even a small proportion of women to participate officially in the political system.
 Three traveling exhibits from other organizations that discuss citizenship and suffrage for women and people of color are also on display alongside Debates, Decisions, Demands, on the main floor of the Museum.

 On a personal note, the topics in this exhibit are a professional first for me.
 Because my 20-plus years in the museum field are in world history, anthropology, natural history, and local history in Toronto and Illinois, I’ve never before worked on an exhibit or public programming that dealt with big-picture American history and national issues.
 I loved the challenge of combining the light-hearted aesthetics of the pieces with the significance of the ideas they represented.
 I tried to construct object labels that provided historical context but also connected to readers’ experiences, so as to prompt further curiosity in viewers about what these ideas mean in America now.